School Resource Officers

 SROs are not only a resource for the "schools," as many think.
 They are a resource for students, teachers, administrators, parents, community leaders, and the community at large.
 The SROs with the Cherokee County Sheriff's Office know that the community makes the school successful and that it takes everyone to make it happen.
 You are encouraged to contact the SROs at their respective schools or by email if you have a question.

 The SRO Unit is supervised by Lt.
 Jordan Kelley.
 Lt.
-Kelley is joined by Deputies Floyd Brooks, Kasey West, Brandon Harris, John Sentell, Jamie Parris, and Tracy Nelson.
+Kelley is joined by Deputies Floyd Brooks, Kasey West, Brandon Harris, John Sentell, Jamie Parris, Tracy Nelson, and Dalton Cosby.

 The short video below was recently produced by the Hamilton County (TN) Sheriff's Office and accurately reflects what our vision is, and has been for several years, for Sheriff's Office involvement in Cherokee County Schools: